PacktPublishing/Software-Architecture-with-Cpp-2E/README.md

 - Implement architectural and system design patterns
 - Design testable code and automate quality checks via CI/CD pipelines
 - Manage dependencies and build systems using CMake and Conan
-- Explore microservices, containers, and cloud-native practices in C++
+- Explore microservices, containers, and cloud-native practices with C++
 - Improve observability with logging, tracing, and monitoring tools
 - Build secure, fault-tolerant, and high-performance production-grade software